Please review the sections below for more information about the Specialized Master's Program policies.

 Satisfactory Academic Progress

-Federal aid recipients' academic progress will be evaluated on an annual basis by WashU Student Financial Services.
+Federal aid recipients' academic progress will be evaluated on an annual basis by Washington University Student Financial Services.
 Failure to meet the necessary criteria can result in the suspension of future aid eligibility, although students will be granted an opportunity to appeal.
-Graduate students are expected to achieve the minimum GPA requirements for their specific programs, in addition to meeting federal standards for cumulative pace and completion of their degree program within a prescribed number of attempted hours (grades of W, I, and F will place a student in jeopardy of not meeting these standards).
+Graduate students are expected to maintain good academic standing for their specific programs in addition to meeting federal standards for cumulative pace and completion of their degree program within a prescribed number of attempted hours (grades of W, I, and F will place a student in jeopardy of not meeting these standards).
 Please direct any questions about Satisfactory Academic Progress standards or the appeal process to olinfinancialservices@wustl.edu

 Professional Code of Conduct/Academic Integrity